Posted: Fri 6th Oct 2023

 Suppliers (exposure to their systems, level of protection, their cyber-security IQ)

-Email policies (date last updated, how well policies are enforced)
+Email and other security policies (date last updated, how well policies are enforced)

-Software vulnerabilities (including your policies for updating and installing patches)
+Software vulnerabilities (including your policies for updating and installing security patches)

 Administrative rights and network permissions (whether employees have access only to the data they need to be effective)